Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

-Double precision (64), full precision (32) or half precision (16).
+Lightning supports double precision (64), full precision (32) or half precision (16) training.
+Half precision, or mixed precision, is the combined use of both 32 and 16 bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving +3X speedups on modern GPUs.
-Can all be used on GPU or TPUs.
+All precision modes be used on GPU or TPUs.
 Only double (64) and full precision (32) available on CPU.

-If used on TPU will use torch.bfloat16 but tensor printing will still show torch.float32.

 .. testcode::
     :skipif: not _APEX_AVAILABLE and not _NATIVE_AMP_AVAILABLE or not torch.cuda.is_available()